Gokhman07/SIM-Card-Management-System/README.md

 # simcard_project
-Web Platform for ordering sim lines for tourists
+Web Platform for ordering sim lines and sim devices all over other world